Transparency of Process: knowing how the regulator does its job

 Stakeholders can also find RECA’s commitment to provide “transparent and quality information” in the Statement on Self-Regulation, which reads:

 RECA will be transparent by providing information and operational updates to its stakeholders.
-Its communications will be timely, relevant and aligned with the interests of its industry professionals and the public.
-Transparency and access to information will be balanced with the principles of fairness and the right to privacy of industry professionals.
+Its communications will be timely, relevant and aligned with the interests of its licensees and the public.
+Transparency and access to information will be balanced with the principles of fairness and the right to privacy of licensees.

 Transparency supports accountability.
-The sharing of information allows the Government of Alberta, the public (consumers), and industry professionals to determine if RECA is, in fact, an independent and accountable regulatory body fulfilling its mandate in a manner intended by the legislation.
+The sharing of information allows the Government of Alberta, the public (consumers), and licensees to determine if RECA is, in fact, an independent and accountable regulatory body fulfilling its mandate in a manner intended by the legislation.